 At The North London Forest School Nursery we provide children of nursery and pre-school age (2 to 5 years old) with outdoor learning and activities throughout the day.

-From November to April, the children are dropped off at our base at All Hallows' Church - The Undercroft, Savernake Road, NW3 2JP.
+Throughout the year, the children are dropped off at our base at All Hallows' Church - The Undercroft, Savernake Road, NW3 2JP.

 During this time, the base serves both as the drop off and the pick up point.